indigo-dc/wattson/gitbook/user.md

 ```

 ### Plugin Developer self signed certificate support
-TTSc does allow insecure https connections, they can be enabled by
+Wattson does allow insecure https connections, they can be enabled by
 ```
-export TTSC_INSECURE=true
+export WATTSON_INSECURE=true
 ```